luohaoliu/interview-question-practice/SQL_question_practice.md

 A wildcard character is used to substitute one or more characters in a string.

 Whildcard characters are used with the SQL LIKE operator.
 The LIKE operator is used in a WHERE clause to search for a specified pattern in a column.

+The SQL IN Operator

+The IN operator allows you to specify multiple values in a WHERE clause.

+The IN operator is a shorthand for multiple OR conditions.